pybites/pybites.github.io-source/content/pythonic-exceptions.md

 ## 4. Keep your try/except blocks narrow

-Handling too many exceptions is a red flag.
+Because handling too many exceptions is a red flag.

 Reducing the amount of code in your `try` block limits this temptation, which reduces the amount of error handling code you'll need.

-## 5. Pythonic code
+## 5. Actually use them

-Instead of excessive condition checking (aka _look before you leap_), it's more common (idiomatic) in Python to just _try_ things and catch the corresponding exceptions (aka [_it's easier to ask forgiveness than permission_](https://pybit.es/error_handling.html)).
+Instead of excessive condition checking (aka _look before you leap_), it's [_easier to ask for forgiveness than permission_ (EAFP)](https://docs.python.org/3.4/glossary.html).

+As we showed in [our previous exception handling article](https://pybit.es/error_handling.html) instead of checking:

+	if os.path.exists("file.txt"):
+		...

+It's more idiomatic (_pythonic_) to just _try_ things and catch the corresponding exception(s):

+	try:
+		# assume the file is there
+		os.unlink("file.txt")
+	except OSError:
+		# if not, handle the exception

 ## 6. Verbose logging